-- reproduce and process

-- an object of rights

-- for "text analysis and data mining"

-- on the condition that the author, the name of the work and source are attributed, unless this is impossible, and

-- that such mining is not carried out for commercial purposes.
+- on the condition that the author, the name of the work and source are attributed, unless this is impossible, and - that such mining is not carried out for commercial purposes.

-This is similar to the criteria found in the UK TDM exception and the proposal for a TDM exception in the French Digital Republic bill.
-TDM activities were already considered to be covered under the research exception in Estonia and the proposal of this exception serves primarily to provide legal clarity on the matter.
-In that regard, such an exception seems to have the potential to overcome one of the barriers that we identified with respect to the research exception: legal uncertainty in its scope.
+This is similar to the criteria found in the UK and French TDM exceptions.
+TDM activities were already considered to be covered under the research exception in Estonia and the proposal of this exception serves primarily to provide legal clarity on the matter.140 In that regard, such an exception seems to have the potential to overcome one of the barriers that we identified with respect to the research exception: legal uncertainty in its scope.